bitwarden/helm-charts/charts/self-host/README.md

   deployRolesOnly: true
 ```

-As the commented code above states, this only assigns the service account for the pre- and post-install hooks.
+As the commented code above states, this only assigns the service account for the pre-install and post-install hooks.
 Our running pods will also need access to secrets.
 Update `my-values.yaml` to use this same service account.
 Set the following keys to the name of the service account created:

 - component.admin.podServiceAccount
 - component.api.podServiceAccount